 You should never sign a lease without understanding all of its terms and conditions.
 If you don’t understand what you are agreeing to you could experience serious financial and legal problems.
 It’s a good idea to ask your solicitor to explain each clause of the lease to you.
 Your solicitor can give you legal advice, draft new clauses and help you negotiate the terms and conditions that suit you.

-Important issues to consider when entering into a lease
+Important issues to consider when entering into a commercial lease

 A commercial lease will usually contain terms dealing with items such as:

-Option to renew: An option allows the tenant to continue leasing the property on similar terms at the end of the period of the lease for a further defined period and rent (subject to any review).
-An option gives the tenant the ability to make longer term plans for their business.
+An option allows the tenant to continue leasing the property on similar terms at the end of the period of the lease for a further defined period and rent (subject to any review).
+An option gives the tenant the ability to make longer-term plans for their business.

 Complying with the procedure and timing for exercising the option is critically important.